 You could do every one of these photos with the same trout.
 Just be quick about it and make sure your trout gets time in the water between each shot.

-Taking some time before you go fishing to think about your photos will help a ton too.
 Once you are on the water have your phone or camera ready.
 Take a deep breath, relax and get some great shots.